2020 Gardening Zooms online programme

 Learn how to garden sustainably and make use of free resources.
 This session will include: rainwater collection and grey water usage; saving seed; and the dos and don’ts of making compost at home.

-Plant ID and plant function
+SOLD OUT: Plant ID and plant function

 Sunday 19th July from 16:30-18:00